james201010/appd_aws_observability_lab_jrs/README.md

 export appd_workshop_user=xxxxx
 ```

-OPTIONAL: If you want to target your own controller then edit the '/home/ec2-user/environment/modernization_workshop/controller-config.yaml' file with your controller details and the user and password for a controller user that has 'Account Owner' role assigned.
+**OPTIONAL:** If you want to target your own controller then edit the '/home/ec2-user/environment/modernization_workshop/controller-config.yaml' file with your controller details and the user name and password for a controller login user that has the **'Account Owner'** role assigned.
 Then set the variable that points to the 'controller-config.yaml' file like this

 ```
 export appd_controller_details_file_path=./controller-config.yaml